tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/Java SDK/对象操作_intl_en.md

 | keyPrefix                 | Prefix of the objects in COS  | String           |
 | destinationDirectory      | Absolute path of the destination directory | File             |

-#### Returned values
+#### Response description

 - Success: returns MultipleFileUpload.
 You can query whether the download is complete, or wait until the download is finished.
-- Failure: An error (such as authentication failure) occurs, throwing the "CosClientException" or "CosServiceException" exception.
+- Failure: an error (such as authentication failure) occurs, throwing the "CosClientException" or "CosServiceException" exception.
 For more information, please see [Troubleshooting](https://intl.cloud.tencent.com/document/product/436/31537).

 ### Deleting a folder and the files contained